 Brenneman is continuing to research the application of positive psychological principles to education, particularly in the development of hopeful thinking.
 Direct application of these principles is in the development of courses, assignments and seminars that integrate these, as well as other positive psychological concepts.

 Kim has led three groups of EMU college students in semester-long cross-culturals to India in 2007, 2009, and 2011 and believes this is a positive life-changing experience for all involved!

 Kim is married and has two children.
 She is an active member of Weavers Mennonite Church in Harrisonburg, VA.

 Judy Mullet received her Ph.D. from Kent State University, where her dissertation work focused on context-motivated, conflict strategy choices of middle school students with learning disabilities.
 She was a school psychologist before coming to EMU, and has authored and co-authored recent publications on restorative discipline and harmful teacher behaviors.
-A member of the faculty since 1986, Dr. Mullet specializes in restorative discipline in schools, conducting workshops across the USA.
+A member of the faculty since 1986, Dr. Mullet specializes in relational literacy and restorative justice in schools, conducting workshops across the US.